meenal2000/Books-I-read-in-2021/README.md

 - Mahashweta - By sudha murthy (Read again - Favorite Novel)
 - Wise and otherwise - By sudha murthy
 - Tiny Beautiful things - By Cheryl Strayed

+## Books I read in 2022
+- Nightingles at War